How to Migrate Zimbra 8.8.15 from CentOS 6 to Ubuntu 20.04 LTS

 root@host:~# netplan apply

-• Set the same hostname as the old server :
+- Set the hostname to match the old server:

 root@host:~# hostnamectl set-hostname zcs.shebangthedolphins.net